 The country is populated mostly by wealthy individuals and foreigners on lucrative work contracts.
 There is also a large population of expatriate blue collar workers who are on short term contracts working on various construction projects across the country.

-Because Qatar is an Islamic country, there are several actions considered illegal of which travellers would otherwise think nothing.
+Qatar is an Islamic country, and there are several actions considered illegal of which travelers would otherwise think nothing of.
 Offenses are governed by Qatari law, and penalties can be severe.